sourcegraph/handbook/content/ce/onboarding.md

 #### Goals:
 - Develop high-level understanding of product
 - Become familiar with demo flow
+- Understand how we work with the Customer Support team
 - Get to know your team!
 - Ask your onboarding buddy lots of questions!